or

 By 2001 it was clear: Ben Wallace was different.

-He didn’t score much β in fact, his career average barely cracked 6 points per game β but on the court, the air changed.
+He didn’t score much – in fact, his career average barely cracked 6 points per game – yet on the court, the air had changed, and offenses slowly began to crumble.

-He was a one-man steel trap, and he became a four-time NBA Defensive Player of the Year in 2002, 2003, 2005, and 2006, not to mention a 2x NBA rebounding champion and the first player to get two consecutive blocks of the same type of wins in a game.
+He was a one-man steel trap, going on to become a four-time NBA Defensive Player of the Year in 2002, 2003, 2005, and 2006, not to mention a 2x NBA rebounding champion and the first player to get two consecutive blocks of the same type of wins in a game.

 By 2004, the Pistons had assembled a defense-first team under Larry Brown that resembled something out of a factory union meeting: Wallace, Rip Hamilton, Chauncey Billups, Tayshaun Prince, and Rasheed Wallace.